NO to TFFF, YES to Forest Rights

 113. Colectivo Voces Ecológicas (COVEC) – Panamá

-114. Instituto Madeira Vivo – Brazil, Amazonia
+114. Instituto Madeira Vivo – Brasil, Amazonia

 118. Plataforma para la Gobernanza Responsable de la Tierrac – Perú